Alfred P. Sloan Foundation

-The goal of the Alfred P. Sloan Foundation film school program is to influence the next generation of filmmakers to create more realistic and dramatic stories about science and technology and to challenge existing stereotypes about scientists and engineers through the visual media.
+The goal of the Alfred P. Sloan Foundation Film School program is to influence and encourage the next generation of filmmakers to create more realistic and dramatic stories about science and technology, and to challenge existing stereotypes about scientists and engineers through visual media storytelling.

 The goal is not to propagandize on behalf of science or to create exclusively positive images of scientists and engineers.
-Rather, the Sloan program aims to help aspiring and professional screenwriters and filmmakers integrate science and technology themes and characters into their work.
+Rather, the Sloan program aims to help aspiring, students and professional screenwriters and filmmakers integrate science and technology themes and characters into their work.

 The Sloan Grant Program at SCA

-The one condition of all submissions is that they portray science and/or scientists in realistic, non-stereotypical ways.
-They do not necessarily have to be sympathetic characters, and the story does not have to be strictly about science.
+The one condition of all submissions is that they portray science and/or scientists in realistic, non-stereotypical ways, and the story does not have to be strictly about science.
 Sloan is interested in reading about scientists as human beings whether they're fallible or heroic.
 The stories can be totally fiction or based on an actual event or person.

-Science fiction and medical stories are not accepted.
-All proposals must be approved by a legitimate scientist, either a USC faculty member or a scientist from outside the university.
+Science fiction, purely medical stories and documentaries are not eligible.
+All proposals must be approved for scientific accuracy by a reputable scientist, who is a current or former full-time or part-time USC faculty member or a professional scientific expert from outside USC.

 Types of Grants Offered

-Production proposals will include a completed script for a short film, 8-15 minutes in length, a story synopsis, shooting schedule and a budget.
+Production proposals will include a completed script for a short narrative film, 8-15 minutes in length, a story synopsis, shooting schedule and a budget.
 Previously completed films will not be accepted.
-Documentaries are not accepted.

-Two Screenwriting Grants are offered for $15,000 each
+Two Screenwriting Grants are offered annually for $17,500 each

-Screenwriting proposals must include either an original feature film script, a television movie script, or a television pilot script that meets the Sloan criteria.
-This comedy or drama must be a narrative story.
-Documentaries are not accepted.
+Screenwriting proposals will include either a completed original feature film narrative script, a television movie script, or a television pilot script that meets the Sloan criteria.

-For complete information and application requirements, go to the SCA Community site at: https://scacommunity.usc.edu/secure/scholarships/scholarships-available-Sloan.cfm
+For complete information and application requirements, SCA students should go to the SCA Community site at: https://scacommunity.usc.edu/secure/scholarships/details/sloan.cfm

-In January, we will present the annual Sloan Science seminar whose attendance is mandatory for those applying for a grant.
-Past topics have included OCD/Phobias, Evolution, Bio-terrorism, Cloning, Memory, Earthquakes, The Oceans, and Forensics, among others.
+Each October, SCA presents its annual Sloan Science Seminar whose attendance is mandatory for those planning to apply for one of the Sloan grants.
+Past topics have included OCD/Phobias, Evolution, Bio-terrorism, Cloning, Memory, Earthquakes, Autism, Virtual Reality, The Oceans, Scientific Ethics and Misinformation, and space exploration, among others.
 Panelists have included leading scientists and other authorities in their respective fields.
-Date and time will be announced when confirmed.
+The scheduled date for the 2021 seminar is Friday, October 1, 2021 from 4:00pm – 5:30pm.

-For those planning to apply for a production grant ($22,500), previous winning Sloan films from the six participating schools are available online at the Museum of the Moving Image - http://scienceandfilm.org/films.php
+For those planning to apply for a production grant, previous winning Sloan films from the six participating film school programs are available online at the Museum of the Moving Image - http://scienceandfilm.org/projects

-- For students who apply for and receive production or animation grants, you are expected to involve your science advisor throughout the entire production process.
+- Students who apply for and receive production or games grants are expected to involve your science advisor throughout the entire production process.
 Be clear with the advisor about the time commitment.
-For screenwriters, we strongly recommend that you meet with your science advisor prior to beginning your script and have him/her review it for scientific accuracy throughout the process.
+For screenwriters, we strongly recommend that you meet with your science advisor prior to beginning your script and have him/her review it for scientific accuracy throughout the writing process.

-- One of our production instructors, Dr. Thomas Miller, is the designated production liaison and will work closely with those students producing Sloan films.
-He will be an important resource as an advisor who will also monitor the production stages to ensure pre-determined deadlines are being met.
+- SCA production instructor, Dr. Thomas Miller, is the designated Sloan production liaison and will work closely with those students producing Sloan films.
+Between August 2021 and July 2022, Professor Miller will be on sabbatical and his interim replacement mentor is Production adjunct Jeremy Royce.
+He will be an important resource as an advisor who will also monitor the project through all stages to ensure production deadlines are being met.

-For questions regarding deadlines, required submission materials, or contacting a potential science advisor, contact Student Services.
+For questions regarding deadlines, required submission materials, or contacting a potential science advisor, contact Richard Amador in Student Services.
 For specific content issues, contact associate dean Alan Baker.
 Most questions are already addressed on the SCA Community site.

-The Sloan Grant is available to Undergraduate and Graduate Students of any SCA division.
-In order to apply students must:
+The Sloan Grant is available to undergraduate and graduate students in any of the seven SCA divisions.
+You must:

 - Be a current student